babashka/tools-deps-native/README.md

 - [x] resolve git deps
 - [x] download git deps

+## Why

+Not needing a JVM for dependency resolution and downloading can speed up things (you don't pay the startup time).
+I might want to use this for `babashka.deps`, the namespace in babashka that downloads deps from clojars that can be used in scripts, but it might also have other use cases.

+The official Clojure CLI has classpath caching.
+This tool is about as fast as that _without any_ caching if the deps are already downloaded.

 ## Run

 As of now the binary accepts a `deps.edn` literal map or file and returns the classpath as a string.